-No, fish dose not underage rem sleep.
-Also in fish there was no report of rapid eye movements or muscular twitching that are characteristic of REM sleep in mammals.
-They definitely sleep, some probably sleep one hemisphere of brain at a time. good example is tuna.
+No, fish does not underage rem sleep.
+Also in fish, there was no report of rapid eye movement or muscular twitching that are characteristic of REM sleep in mammals(eye movement).
+They definitely sleep, some probably sleep one hemisphere of the brain at a time. a good example is a tuna.

 Where do fish sleep?

 It also depends on the fish variety and environmental conditions.
-Especially if the oxygen levels are low, almost all the fish will come to the surface to get enough oxygen.
-But, for each and every species, the sleeping place and sleeping habit vary.
+Especially if the oxygen levels are low, almost all the fish will come to the surface of the water to get enough oxygen.
+But, for each and every species, the sleeping place and sleeping habits vary.

-Fish sleeping in the bottom of a tank
+Fish sleeping at the bottom of a tank